General information and tips for prospective fellowship applicants

 • Applicant must be a legal resident of the fifty United States or the District of Columbia

-• In 250 words or less, applicants must provide a response for the essay question, "What would you say to someone who thinks education doesn't matter, or that college is a waste of time and money?"
+• In 250 words or less, applicants must respond to the essay question, "What would you say to someone who thinks education doesn't matter, or that college is a waste of time and money?"

 • Scholarship amount- $5000, application generally due at the end of November